Haarlem/digitale-waardepapieren/docs/proof-of-concept.md

 ### Technology

 This is the same pattern as can be found in a Self Sovereign Identity Platforms (SSIP) such as Sovrin, uPort, Techruption, Blockcerts.
-We're using [Discipl Core](https://github.com/discipl/core), developed by ICTY, as an API for, amongst other functions, leveraging a distributed SSIP.
+We're using [`discipl-core`](https://github.com/discipl/core), developed together with ICTU, as an API for, amongst other functions, leveraging a distributed SSIP.

-We've used [Tangle](https://iota.org/IOTA_Whitepaper.pdf) as opposed to blockchain because there are:
+We've used [Tangle](https://iota.org/IOTA_Whitepaper.pdf) in `discipl-core` as opposed to blockchain because there are:

 * No miners: no fees, no power in the hands of the few
 * Scalable: more nodes, more transactions, more throughput